-The net premium is the premium minus a sales charge, a state premium tax charge, a federal tax charge and a service charge (the service charge is deducted only if You are on a Civil Service Allotment Premium Mode) (the first monthly deduction is also taken from the initial premium).
+The net premium is the premium minus a premium tax and any applicable service charge.
+(Please note: The first monthly deduction is also taken from the initial premium).
 Each net premium is put into Your contract fund according to Your instructions.
 Your contract application may provide directions to allocate net premiums to Our General Account or the investment divisions.
 You may not allocate Your contract fund to more than 10 investment divisions at any one point in time.
 Your allocation instructions will apply to all of Your premiums unless You write to Our Administrative Office with new instructions.
 You may also change Your allocation instructions by calling Us at (800) 272-1642 or faxing Us at (605) 373-8557 or toll-free (877) 841-6709.
 Changing Your allocation instructions will not change the way Your existing contract fund is apportioned among the investment divisions or the General Account.
 Allocation percentages may be any whole number from 0 to 100.
 The sum of the allocation percentages must equal 100.
 Of course, You may choose not to allocate a net premium to any particular investment division.
-See "THE GENERAL ACCOUNT" on page 47.
+See "The General Account" on page 46.
 If at any time You elect to have contract fund in the General Account, then any Sammons Advisor's asset allocation model You are using will be cancelled and Your contract fund will become self-directed.